 Mirza Ghulam Ahmad and Yuz Asaf

 Furthermore, Mirza Ghulam Ahmad has mislead many from the true gospels by teaching that Yuz Asaf is an ancient work from which the Four Gospels of Christianity borrowed from,

 “Another incredible fact is that the ancient book of Yuz Asaf (which most English scholars believe to have been published before the birth of Jesus), and which has been translated in all European countries, is so similar to the Gospels that many of their passages are identical.
 The parables used by the Gospels are also found word for word in this book.
 Even if the person reading it were so ignorant as to be practically blind, he would still be convinced that the Gospels have been borrowed from the same book.
 Some people, including some English scholars, believe that this book belongs to Gautama Buddha, and that it was originally in Sanskrit and was later translated into other languages.
 If this is true, the Gospels would lose all their credibility and Jesus would be considered a plagiarist in all his teachings—God forbid.
 The book is available for everyone to see.
 My own opinion, however, is that this book is Jesus’ own Gospel which was written during his journey to India.
 I have proved with many arguments that it is indeed the Gospel of Jesus, and is purer and holier than the other Gospels” (pp.9-10 “Fountain of Christianity)

 What Mirza Ghulam Ahmad taught as “fact” is really a fiction.

 Why does this matter?

-Muslim denial of Jesus’ death on the cross means they also deny Jesus’ resurrection from the dead on the third day (1 Corinthians 15:1-4).
+Muslim denial of Jesus’ death on the cross means a denial of Jesus’ resurrection from the dead on the third day (1 Corinthians 15:1-4).
 Jesus’ resurrection from the dead is good news, because everlasting life is offered to all who believe in Jesus, the Jesus of history.